Ephigenia/Ephigenia.github.io/_projects/2019-01-creamfinance.md

 excerpt: |
     Concept and development of a restful API proxy written in express and lots of middlewares to access and simplify internal API service.
 ---
-Supported the international team of Creamfinance android and backend developers by creating a RESTful proxy API which enables specific limited and authenticated access for an application.
+Supported the international team of Creamfinance android and backend developers by creating a RESTful proxy API that enables specifically limited and authenticated access for an application.

-Next to basic express routing, test-driven development and continuous integration processes I’ve gained experience using docker and the continous integration service bamboo by atlassian.
+Next to basic express routing, test-driven development, and continuous integration processes I’ve gained experience using docker and the continuous integration service bamboo by Atlassian.

-Additionally I’ve created a microservice which works on a persisted queue of messages which are pushed to firebase cloud messaging.
+Additionally, I’ve created a microservice that works on a persisted queue of messages which are pushed to firebase cloud messaging.